 Alvarez-León EE, Román-Viñas B, Serra-Majem L. Dairy products and health: A review of the epidemiological evidence.
 Br J Nutr.
 2006; 96 Suppl 1: S94-S99.

 - To review papers covering dairy products in both health promotion and disease prevention

 - Focus was placed on the critical analysis of the scientific literature, pointing out future needs in the research for evidence between dairy products and health.

 - Relevant articles were obtained through searching the MEDLINE database (from 1966 to January 2005)

 - Keywords used in this search were the MeSH term ‘dairy products’, defined as ‘raw and processed or manufactured milk and milk-derived products’ that included the following products: Butter, cheese, ice cream, margarine, milk and cultured milk products (yoghurt) and some health conditions

-- The selection of health conditions was carried out on the basis of their public health importance (prevalence and severity) and included neoplasms, cardiovascular disease (MI, hypertension or cerebrovascular accident) and osteoporosis or bones.
+- The selection of health conditions was carried out on the basis of their public health importance (prevalence and severity) and included neoplasms, CVD (myocardial infarction, hypertension or cerebrovascular accident) and osteoporosis or bones.

 - The MEDLINE search was complemented with the automatic PubMed clinical queries strategy, which combined ‘dairy products’ search with citations identified as systematic reviews, meta-analyses, reviews of clinical trials, evidence-based medicine, consensus development conferences and guidelines